-The 15 Best Books on Writing: A Reading List for Novelists
+The 40 Best Books on Writing: A Reading List for Authors

-Okay, we know what you’re thinking: why compile a list of the best craft-based books when most people these days learn exclusively from blogs, podcasts, and YouTube videos?
-Well, because we still think there’s something to be said for the long-form enjoyment and value of picking up a book and learning directly from an author — especially if you’re angling to become an author yourself.
+Okay, we know what you’re thinking: why compile a list of the best books on writing when so much can be learned from blogs, podcasts, and even YouTube videos?
+Well, there’s something to be said for immersing yourself in the world of a good book — especially if you’re angling to become an author yourself.

 1. On Writing by Stephen King

 Perhaps the most-cited book on this list, On Writing is part-memoir, part-masterclass from one of America’s leading authors.
-Come for the vivid accounts of his childhood — and his extended "lost weekend" of drinking and drugs in the 1980s.
-Stay for the specific, actionable advice on what it takes to become an author.
+Come for the vivid accounts of his childhood and youth — including his extended "lost weekend" spent on alcohol and drugs in the 1980s.
+Stay for the actionable advice on how to use your emotions and experiences to kickstart your writing, hone your skills, and become an author.
 Among the many craft-based tips are King’s expert takes on plot, story, character, and more.

 From the book: “Amateurs sit and wait for inspiration, the rest of us just get up and go to work.”